Exponential Moving Average Formula (Table of Contents)

 Exponential Moving Average Formula – Example #2

-Let us use the below sales data, forecast revenue for periods April through July using trend projections and simple exponential smoothing.
+Let us use the sales data below to forecast revenue for April through July using trend projections and simple exponential smoothing.
 Let us calculate what length of moving average and smoothing constant works best.

 Solution: